JENSEN BEACH, Fla. — Diane Carol Tremblay, 83, passed away peacefully Saturday, December 28, 2019 at her home in Jensen Beach, Fla.

 A visitation will take place from 10 to 11 a.m., followed by a memorial service from 11 a.m. to noon Saturday, January 18 at All County Funeral Home in Stuart, Fla.
 An additional memorial service will take place this summer in Holderness, N.H.

-In lieu of flowers, the family requests donations be made to a local hospice chapter.
+In lieu of flowers, the family requests donations be made to your local hospice chapter.